AU-Master-Thesis/thesis/sections/1-introduction/mod.typ

 #set enum(numbering: h-enum)
-+ Reproducing the results of the original GBP Planner, with thought to its architecture and design, and in a new programming language will improve the software's scientific communication and its extensibility.
++ Reproducing the results of the original #acr("GBP") Planner, with thought to its architecture and design, and in a new programming language will improve the software's scientific communication and its extensibility.

-// + Improvements, such as future work left by the authors of the original GBP Planner, can be made to the original work without transforming the software.
+// + Improvements, such as future work left by the authors of the original #acr("GBP") Planner, can be made to the original work without transforming the software.
 These improvements include implementing and testing different iteration schedules, steps towards a realistic
 + The original work can be improved without transforming it.
-Specifically, these improvements include testing different GBP iteration schedules, and taking minor steps towards a more distributed approach.
+Specifically, these improvements include testing different #acr("GBP") iteration schedules, and taking minor steps towards a more distributed approach.
   #jonas[
     This is where you told me to add more specifics.
 Before it looked like: \
     "Improvements can be made to the original software without transforming it."
   ]

-+ Extending the original GBP Planner software with a global planning layer will extend the actors' capability to move in complex environments, without degradation to the reproduced local cooperative collision avoidance, while maintaining a competitive level of performance#note.layout[How to measure, frame time, fps].
++ Extending the original #acr("GBP") Planner software with a global planning layer will extend the actors' capability to move in complex environments, without degradation to the reproduced local cooperative collision avoidance, while maintaining a competitive level of performance#note.layout[How to measure, frame time, fps].

 + Extensive tooling will create a great environment for others to understand the software and extend it further.
 Furthermore, such tooling will make it easier to reproduce and engage with the developed solution software.